brandendupont-mcw/second-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office do?

-* Issues warrants for arrest.
+* Screens and decides whether to charge felony cases referred from law enforcement.
+* Appears in court on behalf of the People of the State of Colorado.
 * Makes recommendations for bond.
-* Screens and decides whether to charge felony cases referred from law enforcement.
 * Conducts outreach and provides resources to victims.
 * Screens defendants for diversion or other alternatives to prosecution.
 * Dismisses or amends charges after filing.